 \subsection{Implementation of Angle Coordinates}

-When using the Givens representation for general Bayesian inference in practice, care must be taken to properly account for pathologies that arise when mapping the Stiefel manifold to Euclidean space.
-We let $\theta_{12}, \theta_{23}, \cdots \theta_{p,p+1}$ range from $-\pi$ to $\pi$ and we refer to these specific coordinates as the latidinal coordinates to evoke the analogy for the simple spherical case.
-Similarly, we let the remaining coordinates range from $-\pi/2$ to $\pi/2$ and we refer to these coordinates as longitudinal coordinates.
+Two issues related to the topology of the Stiefel manifold arise when using the Givens representation to map densities over the Stiefel manifold to densities over Euclidean space.
+Let $\theta_{12}, \theta_{23}, \cdots \theta_{p,p+1}$ range from $-\pi$ to $\pi$.
+We refer to these specific coordinates as the latitudinal coordinates to evoke the analogy for the simple spherical case.
+Similarly, let the remaining coordinates range from $-\pi/2$ to $\pi/2$.
+We refer to these coordinates as longitudinal coordinates.